tyconsulting/blog.tyang.github.io/_posts/2014/2014-04-12-remotely-powering-entire-home-lab.md

 I live in Australia, one of the countries with the highest electricity prices.
 It is time for me to do something to cut down the running cost of my home lab - especially when my colleagues told me their average electricity bills are only half of mine.

 Now, I can remotely start my entire lab anywhere via my mobile phone, and it only takes me a single command to shut down the lab, I won’t need to have them running 24x7.
-So I’m hoping my implemented this new feature in my lab, I should be able to see some noticeable reductions in my next power bill. :)
+So I’m hoping my implemented this new feature in my lab, I should be able to see some noticeable reductions in my next power bill. :smiley: